 Research Interests: innovation, technology management and strategy, business ecosystems, firm boundaries, industry evolution

 Rahul Kapoor is an Associate Professor of Management at the Wharton School of the University of Pennsylvania.
 In his research, Rahul focuses on the management of industry disruption and business ecosystems from a perspective of both established and emerging firms.
-His work has been published in several leading peer-reviewed journals including the Academy of Management Journal, Organization Science, Research Policy and Strategic Management Journal, and in practitioner journals including the Harvard Business Review and MIT Sloan Management Review.
-He is a member of the editorial board for the Academy of Management Journal, Academy of Management Review, Organization Science, Strategic Management Journal and Strategy Science.
-He is currently the Program Chair for the Technology and Innovation Management Division of the Academy of Management.
+His work has been published in several leading peer-reviewed journals including the Academy of Management Journal, Academy of Management Review, Organization Science, Research Policy and Strategic Management Journal, and in practitioner journals including the Harvard Business Review and MIT Sloan Management Review.
+He is a member of the editorial board for the Academy of Management Review, Organization Science, Strategic Management Journal and Strategy Science.
+He is currently the Chair-Elect of the Technology and Innovation Management Division of the Academy of Management.
 At Wharton, Rahul teaches undergraduate, MBA, Executive MBA, and PhD courses on technology and innovation strategy.
 He is also an active contributor to Wharton’s Executive Education, teaching in both the customized and open enrollment programs.
 He has received several awards for his research and teaching including the inaugural Academy of Management (Technology and Innovation Management Division) Emerging Scholar Award.
 Prior to joining academia, he spent over 7 years in the high-tech industry where he worked for Texas Instruments and was involved with two startups, one of which he co-founded.